waltherg/backup.waltherg.github.io/_posts/2013-12-02-Structuring_PLoS_API_Data.md

 Python modules that do exactly this probably exist already - but reinventing the wheel is part of the learning process ... right?

-Nevertheless, a some of the Python modules I should probably look into are:
+Nevertheless, some of the Python modules I should probably look into are:

 * https://code.google.com/p/plos-search/